JAGFx/ets2-dashboard-skin/doc/KNOW_ISSUES.md

     - Current solution: Relaunch app
 - Wrong timestamp for job delivery time (and remaining delivery time) on World of Trucks
     - Cause: The timestamp provider by the API was wrong.
 And then, the estimated remaining delivery time was wrong too
-    - Solution: Nothing yet
+    - Solution: Add support for SCS SDK 1.10.6 #33
-- App crash or the updating of data was not fluent
+- ~~App crash or the updating of data was not fluent~~
-    - No solution yet
+    - Cause: Memory leak on telemetry data update
+    - Solution: Fixed on #35

 ---
 ↩️ [Home](../README.md)